Glencore Australia (CMPL) sold copper concentrate produced in Australia to its Swiss parent, Glencore International AG (GIAG).

 The ruling of the Federal Court was appealed by the Australian tax authorities.

-On 6 November 2020, a Full Federal Court in a 3-0 ruling dismissed the appeal.
+On 6 November 2020, a Full Federal Court in a 3-0 ruling dismissed the appeal of the tax authorities.

 The tax authorities then submitted a application for special leave to the High Court.

 This application was dismissed by the Court in a judgement issued 20.
 May 2021.